-INTERIOR CARE
+INTERIOR CARE:

 The fading of upholstery, carpet, and other interior fabrics is generally caused by excessive sunlight.
-The drapes, blinds, or other shades must be kept closed when the vehicle is parked for an extended period of time to minimize the fading.
+The night shades must be kept closed when the motorhome is parked for an extended period of time to minimize the fading.
 Normal deterioration of the appearance of such items caused by wear and/or exposure to strong lighting is not covered by the Tiffin Motorhomes Limited Warranty.